 • Hugo (static site generator)

-• Hugo Coder theme
+• hugo-theme-terminal theme

 • Markdown-based content